bertlr/GCodeRealign/README.md

 # GCodeRealign

-A NetBeans module for geometry processing.
+[gCodeRealign](GCodeRealign/README.md) is a NetBeans module for geometry processing.
 Geometry processor for G-Code, only for lathe

 ## sketchsolve